Jesse-Redford/Synchronous_ServoKit/README.md

 ## Synchronous_ServoKit

 ### Project Description
 An extension library for Adafruit_CircuitPython_ServoKit that allows users to control the velocity of multiple positional servos in a synchronized fashion.
-The project aims to provide usesr more sophisticated levels of servo control without needing to develop the low level code.
-Package acts as a stand alone interpertuer which provides execution and automatic handling other the following.
+The project aims to provide users more sophisticated levels of servo control without needing to develop the low level code.
+The package acts as a stand alone interpertuer providing execution and automatic handling other the following.

  - Sending velocity arguments in units of deg/sec or rads/sec to positional servos
  - Moving multiple positional servos in a synchronized fashion over a fixed time interval